 4. Artificial Food Colouring

-You might think colouring a food was an innocent-enough endeavour, but these are some of the top food preservatives to avoid.
+You might think adding colour to a food is an innocent endeavour, but chemical food colourings are some of the most harmful preservatives to avoid.

 Artificial food colouring is used in many food products, including:

 - Sweets, lollies and candy

 - Soft Drinks and Cordial

 - Energy and Sports Drinks

 Foods laced with colouring are commonly targeted toward children, which can unfortunately lead to chemical addictions at an early age.

 Artificial food colouring can eventually cause allergic reactions, hyperactivity, ADHD, depression and more.

 Unfortunately, it’s become harder and harder to avoid artificial food colouring due to their mass usage in processed food products.
 This is why the solution is to gear your diet towards whole foods as much as possible to protect your health and that of your children.

 Food consciousness also means that if you are going to buy packaged foods, reading labels should become a habit.